33-Page Dental + Tongue-Tie Template Customisation in 94 Days — White-Label for a US Marketing Agency

 The operational ask was clear: take the Figma as the source of truth, customise each page to match it, and return the site only after every design delta was signed off in the agency’s shared workspace.
 Alongside the main build, the scope included a blog page, a blog post about frenectomy, a meet-the-doctors sub-page, and a round of content-and-image updates that extended the engagement into September.

 What the agency needed to guard against here was a structural problem specific to this practice’s service offering.
 A tongue-tie specialty section is not a second tab on a services lander — it has its own landing page and age-stratified sub-pages (infants, toddlers and older children, adults), each with content distinct from the general dental services nearby.
 The risk in a templated build is that the shared Service Page template treats all of these the same: a developer relying on template defaults could produce pages that match the Figma visually on the homepage but silently flatten the procedure section’s distinct content hierarchy into the same layout as a teeth-cleaning page.
-The agency hired for discipline, not just output.
+The agency hired a team that would catch that distinction, not just a team that would ship pages.
 The customisation had to honour the structural difference between general dental services and the procedure section — using the same template set without collapsing the content distinction between them.

 Risk context.
 A tongue-tie specialty section is not an extension of a dental services lander — it has its own landing page and age-stratified sub-pages, each carrying content with a distinct purpose and audience.
 The risk in a templated build is that the shared Service Page template flattens all of these into the same layout: a developer relying on template defaults could produce pages that match the Figma visually on the homepage but silently reduce the procedure section’s content hierarchy to the same pattern as a teeth-cleaning page.
 That structural collapse would not register as a QA failure; it would register as a content problem after launch.